VoloBuilds/prompts/README.md

 ## License

-This repository is currently unlicensed.
-Please contact the repository owner for permissions to use or modify the content.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.